When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 What “qualified” means for pottery and porcelain

 For pottery and porcelain, the first decision is not whether the item has charm.
 The first decision is whether your objective creates a legal or financial reporting need.
 A qualified appraisal is about process integrity, appraiser credentials, clear assumptions, and repeatable method.
-The same bowl or plate can produce multiple outcomes if one lane treats it as a donation lot while another treats it as insurance exposure.
+The same bowl or plate can produce multiple outcomes if one report treats it as a donation lot while another treats it as insurance exposure.

 Many owners and families ask if a qualified appraisal is needed whenever there is uncertainty.
 The short answer is no—because not every article piece creates a reporting requirement.
 But if your case includes a charitable gift with tax implications, probate disputes, or insurance recalculation after risk events, the cost of missing a formal path usually outweighs the cost of getting it right first.